How to Grow Vegetables from Scraps

 The regrowing process also only works one time.
 I've heard of some trying for round two, but the results haven't been consistent.
 (But then again, if it's only costing water, it couldn't hurt to try, right?)

-Regrowing lettuce works best with romaine, but some of the “fancier” varieties like green leaf, red leaf and butter lettuce will produce too, just at a much slower rate.
+Regrowing lettuce works best with romaine, but some of the “fancier” varieties like green leaf, red leaf, and butter lettuce will produce too, just at a much slower rate.

 Guess what?
 This same regrowing technique can be used with lots of other produce you're likely spending your hard-earned grocery dollars on too!

-- Green onions can be grown in small, skinny glasses (think shot glass) and will produce a full-sized green onion as the original.
-This also works for red onions, pearl onions, white onions, scallions, leeks and fennel.
+• Green onions can be grown in small, skinny glasses (think shot glass) and will produce a full-sized green onion as the original.
+This also works for red onionspearl onionswhite onionsscallionsleeks and fennel.
 Just make sure your container is wide enough to fit the root.

-- Thai foodies will be happy to hear that lemon grass re-grows just like green onions, although it takes a bit longer to see progress in growth.
+• Thai foodies will be happy to hear that lemon grass re-grows just like green onions, although it takes a bit longer to see progress in growth.

-- Celery can be re-grown in a shallow, small-diameter dish (think mini-pie tin or small custard cups).
+• Celery can be re-grown in a shallow, small-diameter dish (think mini-pie tin or small custard cups).
 The outer stalks will eventually turn a darker color while new stalks grow from the center.

-- Even bok choy and cabbage (both red and green) can be re-grown similarly too.
+• Even bok choy and cabbage (both red and green) can be re-grown similarly too.

 There are a few more foods that can be regrown from scraps, but I've left those out because they require dirt.
 And I don't have dirt, remember?

-Why Regrow Food in Water?
+Why Regrow Vegetables in Water?

-It sounds silly almost, to let what we would ordinarily throw away sit on our counter tops for a month and a half, just so that we end up with half the amount of food we originally started with.
+It sounds silly almost, to let what we would ordinarily throw away sit on our countertops for a month and a half, just so that we end up with half the amount of food we originally started with.
 But there are some valid and good reasons to at least make the attempt.

 1. Re-growing food doesn't cost anything.
-There's no dirt, no special equipment and if you really want to pinch pennies, use the cold water than runs from the shower while you're waiting for it to get hot (Note from Adrienne–Unless you have a fancy whole house filter, tap water is for sure not desired.
+There's no dirt, no special equipment and if you really want to pinch pennies, use the cold water that runs from the shower while you're waiting for it to get hot (Note from Adrienne–Unless you have a fancy whole house filter, tap water is for sure not desired.
 See Is Your Water Safe?).
 It would then literally cost you nothing.

 2. Re-growing food actually saves money.
 Even though the process takes some time and may not yield an enormous crop, it's still food to eat that you won't have to buy.
-Small changes like these can add up to a greater savings in the long run.
+Small changes like these can add up to greater savings in the long run.
 (And with my meager grocery budget, I'll take all the help I can get!)

 3. If you start with organic, you'll grow organic.
 The list of most contaminated foods gets scarier each year, and three of the vegetables listed above rank high on the Environmental Working Group's list of produce with the most pesticides (celery ranks #2, lettuce is #14 and green onions are #29).